haysho2260/hay-centralcoastcauldrons/README.md

 # TODO:
-[ ] update ./src/api/admin.py reset function to also empty carts and set barrels to 0
+[ ] update ./src/api/admin.py reset function to also empty carts and set barrels to 0 [ ] figure out what payments/customer in carts.py
+[ ] parse payments in cart.py to get instructions on what to buy

 # Central Coast Cauldrons